MARKETING • CREATIVE • DIGITAL

 With that said, it’s essential to look at the total package including profit sharing, bonus options, and any other financial incentives when assessing full compensation.
 Understanding total compensation will help you ensure you never leave money on the table.

-Beyond base salary, I recommend investigating how your potential employer evaluates bonuses, raises, and other incentives.
+Beyond base salary, we recommend investigating how your potential employer evaluates bonuses, raises, and other incentives.
 All of these financial incentives will influence negotiations and base salary needs.

 There are generally three reasons why a company will offer a signing bonus: